vivianajune/vivianajune_site/content/authors/admin/_index.md

 highlight_name: true
 ---

-Viviana June is a molecular biologist who recently finished her PhD in Cell and Molecular Biology at UT Austin.
-She is passionate about using omics-based approaches to study plant growth and development, and her dissertation focused on investigating the genetic changes that cause hybrid vigor in plants.
+I am a molecular biologist that recently finished my PhD in Cell and Molecular Biology at UT Austin, where I used big-data approaches to biology to better understand how genes interact and contribute to an organism's growth.
+During my degree, I developed strong data analysis skills through processing, analyzing and drawing conclusions from next-generation sequencing data.
+I'm passionate about applying my data analysis skills towards new problems and investigating the roles of genes in development and disease.
 {style="text-align: justify;"}